prelipceancristian/CalutulBot/README.md

 **Prerequisites:**
 1. Node.js v14.15.3, check installation by writing "node --version" in the command prompt / terminal
 2. Discord.js (*"npm install discord.js"* once you have installed node.js)
-3. Generating your own list .txt and .mp3 files
+3. Generating your own list .txt and .mp3 files (I chose not to include my own as they contain personalised information about me and my friend.
+A list of all missing .txt files will be down below)
 4. Obtain your own BOTTOKEN and TENORKEY and add them to a local .env file
 5. Ffmpeg